 Fifth time’s the charm.
-At least that seems to be the case with Intel’s upcoming fifth round of chips based on the 14nm manufacturing node.
+At least that seems to be the case with Intel’s fifth round of processors based on the 14nm manufacturing process.

 Cut to the chase